Nada-Elghaweet/Ai-safety-system/README.md

 ## **Final Summary**

-Your AI Safety System is an **intelligent, multi-modal deep learning model** that enhances security by detecting emergencies through **both audio and video**.
+Your AI Safety System is an **intelligent, multi-modal deep learning model** that enhances security by detecting emergencies through **both audio and image**.
 Using cloud-based training tools like **Google Colab**, combined with **powerful AI frameworks**, the system ensures fast detection, real-time alerting, and improved public safety with minimal human supervision.